fujitake/vantiq-related/vantiq-operations/docs/eng/vantiq-install-closed-network-azure.md

 ## Configure Private Endpoint
 AKS, Storage and Azure Database for PostgreSQL are configured as public services by default, so they will not be able to be accessed from the Closed Network.
 Therefore, it is necessary to explicitly configure each service as Private.
 The followings need to be considered.
 - When configured as private, [the IP is assigned from the ranges of the specified subnet](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview#private-endpoint-properties).
 As this IP is indefinite each time it is configured, DNS registration is required to ensure that the application can resolve IP by name.
 - Create a Private DNS Zone and register the FQDN.
-In Azure Portal, by setting it to Private, it is automatically configured, whereas in terraform, it is necessary to create each resource individually.
+In Azure Portal, Setting it to Private will automatically configure the whole set of required resources, whereas in terraform, it is necessary to create each resource individually.
 The followings are samples of terraform scripts.

 #### AKS
 In AKS, by specifying `private_cluster_enabled` when creating, AKS Endpoint will be automatically configured as Private.
 A Private DNS Zone will be automatically configured with a name like `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx.privatelink.japaneast.azmk8s.io`, and will be attached to the VNET.